feb-lon/AdaptiveRating/README.md

 ## Rough outline how the score is being calculated:

 - There are conditions a mon can fulfill.
 The variables are created at the beginning and are evaluated later.
 Examples are shed coverage, or availability of a fully accurate move.
-- Instead of giving points for reaching thresholds (e.g. for stats) I tried to "make every point count". (e.g. often used tanh variations for stats)
+- Instead of giving points for reaching thresholds (e.g. for stats) I tried to "make every point count". (e.g. for stats, tanh variations are often used to achieve this)

 ### Abilites
 Rated similarily to the original with flat rating for most of them, as they often have little influence on other factors included in calculations here.